Masters degree scholarships 2025

-Postgraduate loans may be available to help fund your further study plans - but ensure you first check what Masters scholarships and bursaries are on offer, as these don't have to be repaid
+Postgraduate loans are available to help fund your further study plans - but ensure you first check what Masters scholarships and bursaries are on offer, as these don't have to be repaid

-- Scholarships are non-repayable sums of money typically awarded on the basis of academic excellence.
-They often come with strings attached - such as working for a specific company after you graduate, or taking on additional responsibilities within the university.
+- Masters scholarships are non-repayable sums of money typically awarded on the basis of academic excellence.
+They often come with strings attached, such as working for a specific company after you graduate or taking on additional responsibilities within the university.
 Winning a scholarship is usually a competitive process.

-- Bursaries (or grants as they're often referred to) are also non-repayable, but these lump sums or annual stipends are available to any student who qualifies for them.
-This could be students on a specific course, those in the most financial need, or groups that are underrepresented on a course or in an area of work.
+- Postgraduate bursaries (or grants as they're often referred to) are also non-repayable, but these lump sums or annual stipends are available to any student who qualifies for them.
+This could be students on a specific Masters course, those in the most financial need, or groups that are underrepresented on a course or area of work.

 The first place to look for postgraduate funding is the university you want to study at.
 Universities offer various scholarships and bursaries to serve a range of purposes.
 These include: